 There are nine distilleries on the Kentucky Bourbon Trail® map and the association offers a passport book to keep track of your visits.
 The Association does recommend about three days to visit all of them as the trail spans just over 80 miles.
 There are tour companies available, Mint Julep Tours and R & R Limousine, to plan your trip along the trail and provide safe transportation.

-Tour lengths can vary by each distillery but it’s recommended to budget at least an hour and a half at each distillery for the tour and time in the tasting room.
+Tour lengths can vary by each distillery, but it’s recommended to budget at least an hour and a half at each distillery for the tour and time in the tasting room.
 There are also minimal admission fees for each tour and are priced by the distillery.
-Please note that anyone is allowed to tour the distilleries but visitors must be 21 years of age to participate in the passport program and enjoy samples in the tasting room at the end of the tours.
+Please note that anyone can tour the distilleries, but visitors must be 21 years of age to participate in the passport program and enjoy samples in the tasting room at the end of the tours.

 If you’re looking to stay within Lexington, you can visit the Town Branch Bourbon (also known as Alltech Lexington Brewing & Distilling Co.) distillery in town.
 It’s been a member of the trail since 2012 and is actually a brewery and a distillery.
 The tour of Alltech takes approximately and hour and fifteen minutes and includes four tasting tickets.
 The sample room offers tastings of its five beers and three spirits.
 The price is $8.50 per person for the tour and tasting or for $10 it includes a tasting glass.
 Tours are offered Monday – Saturday from 10 a.m. to 5 p.m. (last tour at 4 p.m.) and on Sunday from noon to 5 p.m. with the last tour departing at 4 p.m.